ircv3/ircv3-specifications/extensions/chathistory.md

     FAIL CHATHISTORY MESSAGE_ERROR the_given_command the_given_target [extra_context] :Messages could not be retrieved

+### RPL_ISUPPORT Token

+This specification defines the `CHATHISTORY_TARGETS` token for use in `RPL_ISUPPORT` (005) responses.

+Servers SHOULD use this token to communicate to clients restrictions on what targets are valid.

+The `CHATHISTORY_TARGETS` token value is a (possibly empty) comma `,` (0x2C) separated list of the following values:

+* `no-channels`, if `CHATHISTORY` cannot be used with channel targets
+* `no-nick`, if `CHATHISTORY` cannot be used with nickname/private targets

+Clients MUST ignore any unknown value.
+Servers SHOULD not send any value other than the ones defined above.

+The token may be missing if the server implements an earlier version of this draft.

 ### Examples

 Requesting the latest conversation upon joining a channel